VirgilSecurity/chat-back4app-android/README.md

 ![Virgil Chat Server](img/chat_example_server.png)

 What’s difficult in End-to-End Encryption is the task of managing the encryption keys: managing them in a way that only the users involved in the chat can access them and nobody else.
-Also, it’s tricky to implement crypto on 3 platforms with 3 different libraries and various levels of operating system support.
-You’d also have to consider what type of encryption you need use for the data you want to encrypt (for example, some encryption algorithms are built for encrypting keys, while some for encrypting text, while others for encrypting images).
-And these are just 3 examples of why developers end up not implementing crypto.
+And when I write “nobody else”, I really mean it: even insiders of your cloud provider or even you, the developer are out; [no accidental mistakes][_mistakes] or legally enforced peeking are possible.
+Writing crypto, especially for multiple platforms is hard: generating true random numbers, picking the right algorithms, choosing the right encryption modes are just a few examples that make most of us developers just end up NOT doing it.

-This blog post is about how to ignore all these annoying details and just End-to-End Encrypt using Virgil’s SDK that does it all for you.
+This blog post is about how to ignore all these annoying details and just End-to-End Encrypt using Virgil’s SDK.

 **For an intro, this is how we’ll upgrade Back4app’s messenger app to be End-to-End Encrypted:**
-1. During sign-up: we’ll generate individual private & public key for new users (public keys for encryption, private keys for decryption).
+1. During sign-up: we’ll generate individual private & public key for new users (remember: public key encrypts messages, the matching private key decrypts them).
-2. Before sending a chat message, you’ll encrypt it with the destination user’s public key,
+2. You’ll encrypt chat messages with the destination user’s public key before they’re sent,
-3. When receiving a message, you’ll decrypt it with your app user’s private key.
+3. When receiving messages, you’ll decrypt them with your user’s private key.

 ![Virgil E2EE](img/virgil_back4app.png)

-The user public keys, we’ll publish to Virgil’s public key directory for chat users to be able to look up; the private keys will be kept on the user devices.
+We’ll publish the users’ public keys to Virgil’s Cards Service for chat users to be able to look up each other and be able to encrypt messages for each other; the private keys will be kept on the user devices.

+**Keep it simple**

-This is the simplest implementation for E2EE chat and it works perfectly for simple chat use-cases where users aren’t joining and leaving existing chat channels all the time.
-For a busier, Slack-like chat implementation, we’ll build a Part II for this post: [sign up here if you’re interested][_next_post] and we’ll ping you once we have it.
+This is the simplest possible implementation of E2EE chat and it works perfectly for simple chat apps between 2 users where conversations are short-lived and the message history is OK to be lost if a device is lost with the private key on it.
+For a busier, Slack-like chat app where history is important and users are joining and leaving channels all the time, we’ll build a Part II for this post: [sign up here if you’re interested][_next_post] and we’ll ping you once we have it.

 **OK, enough talking!
 Let’s get down to coding.**

-- We’ll start by setting up Back4app’s messenger app,
+- We’ll start by guiding you through the Android app’s setup,
-- Then, we’ll show you how to End-to-End Encrypt it!
+- Then, we’ll make you add the E2EE code and explain what each code block does.

 **Prerequisites:**

 - Sign up for a [Back4app account][_back4app_account] and create a new app;
+- Sign up for a [Virgil Security account][_virgil] (we’ll create the app later)
 - You’ll need [Android Studio][_android_studio] for the coding work, we used 3.0.1.

 ## Let’s set up the Back4app messenger app